HantosNorbert/Raymarching-in-Jack/README.md

 15 & 47 &  7 & 39 & 13 & 45 &  5 & 37 \\
 63 & 31 & 55 & 23 & 61 & 29 & 53 & 21
 \end{pmatrix} - 0.5$$

+If the modified value of the pixel is more than $0.5$, we color it white.
+Otherwise, we color it black.

 ## Render the Image